 Raspberry Pi Zero W external antenna mod

-With the release of the new Raspberry Pi Zero earlier this week we ordered one from The Pi Hut to use with our expansion boards (they all work without any problems) and one from Pimoroni to use with our barcode scanner project.
+With the release of the new Raspberry Pi Zero earlier this week we ordered one from The Pi Hut to use with our development boards (they all work without any problems) and one from Pimoroni to use with our barcode scanner project.
 There is a blog post for the Raspberry Pi Zero 2 W which was released in 2021

 The new Raspberry Pi Zero W has built-in Wi-Fi and so we thought this would be better than the USB dongle which we are using with the barcode scanner.